 For the purpose of Company's capital management, capital includes issued capital, all other equity reserves and debts.
 The primary objective of the Company's capital management is to maximise shareholders value.
 The Company manages its capital structure and makes adjustments in the light of changes in economic environment and the requirements of the financial covenants.
-The Company monitors capital using gearing and the requirements of the financial covenants are considered as a constant of the financial covenants.
-The Company monitors capital using gearing the financial covenants are considered as a constant of the financial covenants.
-The Company monitors capital using gearing the financial covenants are considered as a constant of the financial covenants.
-The Company monitors capital using gearing the financial covenants are considered as a constant of the financial covenants.
-The Company monitors capital using gearing the financial covenants are considered as a constant of the financial covenants.
-The company monitors capital using gearing the financial covenants are considered as a constant of the financial covenants.
-The company monitors capital using gearing the financial covenants are considered as a constant of the financial covenants.
-The company monitors capital using general constant of the financial covenants are constant of the financial covenants are considered as a constant of the financial covenants are considered as a constant of the financial covenants are covenants are constaratio, which is total borrowing divided by total capital (equity plus net debt).
+The Company monitors capital using gearing ratio, which is total borrowing divided by total capital (equity plus net debt).
 Total borrowing is non-current and current borrowing.
 Equity comprises all components including other comprehensive income.